 Many readers of this blog will not have heard of Tom Wright.
-A former don in this University, he became Bishop of (the prestigious see of ) Durham, because of his formidable academic reputation.
-Within months he joined that distinguished number of heavyweight Anglican intellectuals who've either turned down episkope or else abandoned it after a short trial to return to academe.
-(Don't ask me to tell you why.)
-He is an Evangelical but has 'broadened'.
+A former don in this University, he was made Bishop of (the prestigious see of ) Durham, because of his formidable academic reputation.
+After ...
+I think ... seven years he joined that distinguished number of heavyweight Anglican intellectuals who've either turned down episkope or else abandoned it after a short trial to return to academe.
+He is an Evangelical but has 'broadened' (when he was Chaplain of Worcester College in this University, he used to waggle incense around).
 He tries to understand the Catholic Faith, but, not having experienced it from the the inside, often gets things wrong.
-His books on S Paul are worth reading.
-Don't bother with For all the Saints, because he gets the Catholic cult of the Saints wrong.
+His books on S Paul and Pauline doctrine are very well worth reading.
+(Don't bother with For all the Saints, because he gets the Catholic/Orthodox cult of the Saints wrong.)